smatechnologies/ibm-i-agent-docs/docs/message-management/screens.md

 -   **F3=Exit**: Quits the window and returns to the list of trapped  messages without completing any updates.
 -   **F4=Prompt Evt**: When the cursor is positioned in the Event command field, <**F4**> causes a window of OpCon Event commands to appear from which a value may be selected and returned to this field.
     :::tip
     Using <**F4**> for this field is especially helpful, because after an Event is selected from the event list, the program uses the IBM i command prompting to show the parameters that are appropriate for each Event.
 When <**Enter**> is pressed from the command prompting window, the Event command string is then inserted into the Event command field with all the correct formatting and punctuation.
-When CPYTOMSGIN is selected from the list of Event commands, a second prompt window will appear from which may be selected the raw OpCon/xps Event command syntax.
+When CPYTOMSGIN is selected from the list of Event commands, a second prompt window will appear from which may be selected the raw OpCon Event command syntax.
     :::
 -   **F5=Refresh**: This function key will restore the current display format (TRPMSGR2A, 2B or 2C) to its original state that was first presented when the Add, Change or Copy function was started.
 Using F5=Refresh is isolated to the current display, for example, using F5 on display format 2B does not affect format 2A.
 However, it is possible to use F12 to go back to format 2A and then press F5 to restore format 2A to its original state.